 Default B738: The simulation initially was using the standard default FSX B737 flight model. (tweaked for greater flight realism).
 Although the aircraft.cfg was tweaked, I wasn't pleased with the overall result.

 PMDG B738 NG (FS9 Version): In my opinion, the PMDG (FS9) 737-800 NG flight model (with flight logic removed) provides a realistic flight model.
 I have had no major issues with this flight model, with the exception of slight time lag, prevalent at rotation after moving the control column to the correct angle for Vr.
 I am unsure what causes this and tweaking the aircraft.cfg file has not rectified this problem.

 PMDG B738 NGX: In April 2012, I decided to upgrade the flight model to the PMDG 737-800 NGX (FSX version).

 The NGX model appears to replicate the real aircraft much better than that depicted in the earlier FS9 version.
 However, although the model is more advanced, there are teething issues interfacing the flight model with Sim Avionics (and other avionics suites).
-Initial testing indicated; severe pitching above FL14, incorrect behaviour when using level change, and incorrect responses when using V NAV.
+Initial testing with Sim Avionics presented several problems such as: severe pitching above FL14, incorrect behaviour when using Level Change, and incorrect responses when using VNAV.

 PMDG have made it very difficult to successfully remove the flight logic from the program, and many functions are interrelated.
-Remove something and something else doesn't work!
+Remove something and something else does not work correctly.

-I am very happy with the ProSim737 avionics suite and JetStream 738 flight model.
-The software has proved to be robust, stable, easily up-datable, accurate to the B738 flight characteristics, and feature rich.
+The software has proved to be robust, stable, easy to update, accurate to the B738 flight characteristics, and feature rich.
 Further, continual improvements and upgrades are frequent.